What is CAPI (Conversion API)?

 - This automatically appends

-gclidto all ad click URLs
+gclidto all ad click destination URLs

-Capture GCLID on Your Site
+Step 1b: Capture GCLID on Your Site

-// GCLID Capture Script
+// GCLID Capture Script — place on every page

 (function() {